MaximilianLindholz/LabellingShiny/README.md

-The project is largely adapted from: https://github.com/hebrewseniorlife/shinyMRI-contest
+The project is inspired and adapted from: https://github.com/hebrewseniorlife/shinyMRI-contest